 At Brown, the term “diversity” is used in the broadest sense to encompass many things such as race, color, religion, age, national and ethnicity origin, disability, status as a veteran, language, socio-economic background, sex, sexual orientation, gender identity, gender expression, political ideology, theoretical approach, and the list can go on.
 It is through the interaction among individuals from a diverse set of experiences, histories, and backgrounds that true intellectual diversity is achieved.

-The University’s commitment to maintaining diversity is readily seen in the Plan for Academic Enrichment (PAE).
+The University’s commitment to maintaining diversity is readily seen in Building on Distinction: a New Plan for Brown.
 The Office of Institutional Diversity provides leadership for the formulation and oversight of University policies related to pluralism and equity, and initiates programs and practices that promote diversity, inclusion, and fair treatment of all members of the community.
 The University designates officers who are responsible for issues of compliance and who are available to answer questions and provide advice.

 Brown University does not discriminate on the basis of sex, race, color, religion, age, disability, status as a veteran, national or ethnic origin, sexual orientation, gender identity, or gender expression in the administration of its educational policies, admission policies, scholarship and loan programs, or other University-administered programs.
 Students or postdocs who think that they have a grievance should consult the Discrimination/Harassment and Grievance Policies.

 The Graduate School actively recruits students who are and have been traditionally underrepresented in graduate education, including but not limited to underrepresented racial and ethnic minorities, women, and people with disabilities.
 The associate dean for recruiting and professional development works in partnership with individual departments and programs at Brown and cultivates relationships with Historically Black Colleges and Universities (HBCUs) and other Minority Serving Institutions (MSIs).